 As part of how we flow with the Harp and Bowl Model on our worship teams, we require our worship leaders to lead from an instrument.
 This helps with communication and flow with the worship team.
 Typically electric/acoustic guitar or piano.

-Yes, depending on skill placement the student could take an additional skills based or lecture course/mentorship.
-Skills base course is $695.
-Lecture course/mentorship is $375.
+Yes, depending on skill placement the student could take an additional skill-based course, lecture course, or mentorship.

-Yes, freshman year students are required to dorm on-campus at Herrnhut Apartments.
+Freshman year students are encouraged to utilize our community housing at Herrnhut Apartments.
 Learn more here.